 There are a range of other organisations that provide support services and useful information.
 You can use Payment and Service Finder to locate help in your local area.

-The Department of Veterans Affairs provides a variety of in-home and community support programmes focused on assisting you to continue living independently by supporting your health, wellbeing and community connection.
+The Department of Veterans Affairs provides some in-home and community support programs.
+They focus on assisting you to continue living independently by supporting your: